NAMITHA-L/Teachers-day---coding-consistency/README.md

 Why it works:
 Brute-force approach, simple to understand for beginners.
 Though it has O(n²) time, it’s clear and easy to debug.

+### DAY 05
+1. Roman to Integer

+Explanation:

+Roman numerals follow subtraction rules when a smaller numeral appears before a larger one (e.g., IV = 4).

+We iterate through the string:

+If a smaller numeral precedes a larger one, subtract it.

+Otherwise, add the value.

+This allows proper handling of both additive and subtractive cases in a single pass.

+2. 56.
+Merge Intervals

+Explanation:

+First, sort all intervals by their starting point.

+Iterate through them:

+If the current interval overlaps with the last one in out, merge them.

+If not, append the current interval as is.

+This is efficient and ensures all overlapping intervals are combined into one.

+3. 104.
+Maximum Depth of Binary Tree

+Explanation:

+We perform a Depth-First Search (DFS), tracking the depth as we go down each branch.

+The base case returns the current depth if the node is null.

+For each node, we compute the max depth of its left and right children recursively.

+The final answer is the maximum depth encountered from root to leaf.